pronenewbits/Embedded_UKF_Library/README.md

 *For PC configuration (`SYSTEM_IMPLEMENTATION` is set to `SYSTEM_IMPLEMENTATION_PC` in `konfig.h`):
 The code is tested on compiler Qt Creator 4.8.2 and typical PC Platform.

+**Important note: For Teensy 4.0, I encounter RAM limitation where the `MATRIX_MAXIMUM_SIZE` can't be more than 28 (if you are using double precision) or 40 (if using single precision).
+If you already set more than that, your Teensy might be unable to be programmed (a bug in the Teensy bootloader?).
+The solution is simply to change the `MATRIX_MAXIMUM_SIZE` to be less than that, compile & upload the code from the compiler (the IDE then will protest that it cannot find the Teensy board), and click the program button on the Teensy board to force the bootloader to restart and download the firmware from the computer.**

 # Some Benchmark
 The computation time needed to compute one iteration of `UKF::bUpdate(Y,U)` function are: